Krishnendu Narayan Choudhury: Political forays

-He started his political journey in 1974 with Congress.After several year in INC he left Congress in 1998 and joined Trinamool Congress, but returned to Congress in 2006.
+He started his political journey in 1974 with Congress.
+After several years he left Congress in 1998 and joined Trinamool Congress, but returned to Congress in 2006.
 He subsequently rejoined Trinamool Congress in 2013.

 Electoral achievements

 He had won the English Bazar seat in 2006 and 2011 as a Congress candidate.
 After switching over to Trinamool Congress the second time, he won a by-election in 2013 from the same constituency.

 Ministerial berths

 He initially joined the Council of Ministers of West Bengal as tourism minister in 2013 and was shifted to food processing and horticulture department in 2014.